AI Manifesto

 • Early to tech: Retooled my career into tech via a Silicon Valley immersive web development boot camp.

-• Nine years in tech: I've been a project-, people-, web-, and tech- manager as well as an IC—at a marketing agency, in a traditional corporate role, and at a series B start-up.
+• Ten years in tech: I've been a project-, people-, web-, and tech- manager as well as an IC—at a marketing agency, in a traditional corporate role, and at a series B start-up.
 I've lived the dynamics first-hand.

 • Varied background: I worked in commercial real estate in Vegas pre-2008, and cancer clinical trials (regulatory).
 I've also collected insects for biological weed control among other interesting jobs.